 The evaluation process provides an opportunity for the intern supervisor and the classified employee to mutually develop performance goals.
 This helps the intern supervisor in determining areas for improvement and assisting in correction of deficiencies.

-This badge focuses on educators completing an administrative internship.
-To earn this 0.5 USBE credit badge, you will submit two evidence items to demonstrate your competency with evaluating classified employees.
-There is a $25 review fee associated with this badge.
+This microcredential focuses on educators completing an administrative internship.
+To earn this 0.5 USBE credit microcredential, you will submit two evidence items to demonstrate your competency with evaluating classified employees.
+There is a $25 review fee associated with this microcredential.

 You will be charged $25 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

 All employees have a commitment and responsibility to continued improvement in their performance.
 The purpose of the evaluation is to improve employees’ job performance, skill, and expertise through a systematic and constructive evaluation system.

 Exemplary: Employee exceeds performance standard.
 Evidence of exceeding expectation.

 Effective Practices: Employee performs duties adequately and effectively.
 Evidence of meeting expectation.